mnjm/mnjm.github.io/content/posts/Sync-files-between-many-machines-using-Syncthing/index.md

 #### Non Debian Distros

-Prominent distros like Arch and Fedora typically include Syncthing in their package managers, providing an easy installation.
+Prominent distros like Arch and Fedora include Syncthing in their package managers, providing an easy installation.
 In case it's not available, you can download the binary from [Syncthing's Site](https://syncthing.net/downloads/), extract it, and manually add it to your `PATH`.

 #### Windows

 Download the installer from [Syncthing's Site](https://syncthing.net/downloads/) and install it like other apps.
-Grant necessary permissions when prompted, including firewall permissions.
+Grant necessary permissions when prompted, especially firewall permissions.

 ### 2 Autostart setup